Understanding the COVID Vaccine and mRNA

 Like all other vaccines approved by the FDA, COVID vaccines do not contain toxic or harmful ingredients.
 This is another common vaccine myth.

-Additionally, human fetal cells aren't used during the vaccine development process.
-This makes the COVID vaccines a suitable option for individuals who object to this practice.
+Additionally, the vaccines do not contain tissues such as aborted fetal cells, gelatin, or any materials from any animal.
+This makes the COVID-19 vaccines a suitable option for individuals who object to this practice.

 How Long Will Immunity Last?